ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

-# IBM Connectivity Pack Helm Chart
+# IBM Connectivity Pack Helm chart

-This Helm chart installs IBM Connectivity Pack which acts as an interface to communicate with your data sources.
+This Helm chart installs IBM Connectivity Pack, which acts as an interface to communicate with your data sources.

 ## Prerequisites